Eagle P3 Project

 |Current construction list and detour maps|

-Eagle P3 is a public-private partnership comprised of RTD's East Rail Line, Gold Line, Commuter Rail Maintenance Facility and Northwest Rail Line Westminster segment.
+Eagle P3 is a public-private partnership comprised of RTD's University of Colorado A Line, Gold (G) Line, Commuter Rail Maintenance Facility and Northwest Rail (B) Line Westminster segment.
 The total 36 miles of new commuter rail lines are scheduled to open one at a time in sequence in 2016.

-Full Construction UnderwayThe Eagle P3 Project is in full construction along the East Rail Line, the Gold Line and the Westminster segment of the Northwest Rail Line.
+Full Construction UnderwayThe Eagle P3 Project rail lines are either open or undergoing testing with commuter trains.
 Please be alert for changing conditions, lane restrictions or road closures.

 Newsletters and AlertsSign up to receive the project's quarterly newsletter and alerts.

 To join the mailing list or to submit a comment click here.